RDFLib/rdflib/docs/rdf_terms.rst

 below.
 Additionally, these XSD datatypes are listed in the :class:`XSD Namespace class <rdflib.XSD>` that ships with RDFLib, so many Python code editors will prompt you with autocomplete for them when using it.

-Remember, you don't *have* to use XSD datatype and can always make up your own, as GeoSPARQL does, as described above.
+Remember, you don't *have* to use XSD datatypes and can always make up your own, as GeoSPARQL does, as described above.

 .. image:: /_static/datatype_hierarchy.png
    :alt: datatype hierarchy